 Most of my cards have annual fees.
 So I’m always mindful to evaluate my credit card inventory to make sure the perks I get make paying the annual fee worth it.

-I usually apply for cards to earn valuable sign-up bonuses.
+I usually apply for cards to earn valuable welcome bonuses.
 This has made it possible to take wonderful trips to destinations throughout the US, and internationally to Amsterdam, Cape Town, Dubai, France, Italy, Singapore, and more!
 And the vacations have been at a small fraction of what it would cost if I paid cash.

 I’ll share my credit card strategy.
 And let you know which cards I’m keeping, converting, and canceling!